jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

       ["microphone"/* Step #23 */],
     ```

 3. TJBot uses the Watson Speech to Text service from IBM Cloud to transcribe the audio.
-[Sign up](https://bluemix.net) for or [log in](https://bluemix.net) to your IBM Cloud.
+[Sign up](https://bluemix.net) for or [log in](https://bluemix.net) to IBM Cloud.

 4. Click the **Catalog** link in the upper-right corner of the IBM Cloud dashboard.